ESPR3SS0/EasyPour/README.md

-# MochaFlow — Markdown Reports to HTML/PDF (with a smile)
+# PourOver — Markdown Reports to HTML/PDF (with a smile)

 Turn tidy Python objects into Markdown, then to beautiful HTML and PDF — all with a tiny, friendly API and a simple CLI.

 ## What Is It?
 - Build a `Report` of nested `Section`s with text, `Table`s, and `Image`s.
 - Render Markdown to HTML with tasteful defaults, or to PDF via ReportLab.
-- Drive it from Python or from the command line using `python -m mochaflow.cli`.
+- Drive it from Python or from the command line using `python -m pourover.cli`.

 ## Install
 Pick one of the options below.

 - From PyPI (if/when published):
-  - `pip install MochaFlow`
+  - `pip install PourOver`
 - Include optional WeasyPrint dependency (for Markdown→PDF via CLI):
-  - `pip install "MochaFlow[weasy]"`
+  - `pip install "PourOver[weasy]"`
 - From source (this repo):
   - `pip install .`  (or editable: `pip install -e .`)